STEELISI/SENMO/README.md

 Webpage: https://steel.isi.edu/projects/venmo/

-The classification framework SENMO (SENsitive content on venMO) classifies a Venmo transaction note as one or more of the sensitive categories from Table 1 of the paper (shown below as well).
+The classification framework SENMO (SENsitive content on venMO) classifies a Venmo transaction note as one or more of the sensitive categories from Table 1 in the paper (shown below as well).
 A note could also be classified as NON (non-sensitive), if it does not contain any sensitive information.

 **Category|Description|Example**